• Skip to primary navigation

 Kinder Breed Standard

-The Kinder® is a midsize goat that is well proportioned in body length and legs.
+The Kinder® is a dual purpose midsize goat that is well proportioned in body length and legs.
 Its compact physique conforms to dairy characteristics despite its somewhat heavy bone and lean, yet well muscled structure.
 The Kinder goat is a prolific, productive, alert, animated, good-natured and gregarious breed.

 General Apperance